-- Environmental Health and Safety Office (EH&S) - Develop and maintain this written university wide plan. - Monitor department compliance with the program by annually reviewing the chemical hygiene plans of each applicable department. - Provide guidance and technical assistance to departments in the implementation and maintenance of the program. - Assist departments in fulfilling their training requirements. - Provide guidance and assistance with hazardous waste handling, storage and disposal. - Approve departmental procurement of chemicals to ensure that the appropriate engineering controls are available for the chemicals being purchased through eBucs. - Departments that Have Laboratories - Appoint a Chemical Hygiene Officer (OSHA Coordinator) to facilitate implementation of this Program. - Ensure all necessary personal protective equipment has been provided.
+• Environmental Health and Safety (EH&S) Office

+- o Develop and maintain this written university wide Plan. - Monitor department compliance with the Program by annually reviewing the chemical hygiene plans of each applicable department. - Provide guidance and technical assistance to departments in the implementation and maintenance of the program. - Assist departments in fulfilling their training requirements. - Provide guidance and assistance with hazardous waste handling, storage and disposal.

+Departments that Have Laboratories

-- Ensure necessary and required training is provided to potentially exposed employees. - Monitor and enforce compliance with Universal Precautions.
+- Appoint a Chemical Hygiene Officer (OSHA Coordinator) to facilitate implementation of this Program. - Ensure all necessary personal protective equipment has been provided. - Ensure necessary and required training is provided to potentially exposed employees. - Monitor and enforce compliance with Universal Precautions.

-• Departmental Chemical Hygiene Officers
+Departmental Chemical Hygiene Officers

-- Perform surveys to insure laboratories are in compliance with this program. - Ensure new employees are oriented to this standard when initially hired. - Maintain all departmental records required by the program. - Review the Departmental Chemical Hygiene Plan annually and revise as needed.
+- Perform surveys to insure laboratories are in compliance with this program. - o Ensure new employees are oriented to this standard when initially hired. - Maintain all departmental records required by the program. - Review the Departmental Chemical Hygiene Plan annually and revise as needed.
 Review must be documented in writing.
-Documentation may be as simple as writing and signing a statement on the cover page stating that the annual review has been performed. - Ensure appropriate personal protective equipment is worn by all laboratory personnel and visitors. - Ensure all Hazardous Waste containers are appropriately labeled.
+Documentation may be as simple as writing and signing a statement on the cover page stating that the annual review has been performed. - Ensure appropriate personal protective equipment is worn by all laboratory personnel and visitors. - o Ensure all Hazardous Waste containers are appropriately labeled.